User Journeys

 Step Filters

 Step filters let you answer questions like "Where do visitors go after visiting /pricing?".
-Type a URL path into the filter field for any step position and the diagram updates to show only matching journeys.
+Open the Refine popover, type or pick a path for any step position, and hit Apply — the diagram updates to show only matching journeys.
+Each field suggests the pages with the most traffic at that step, and active filters appear as chips under the toolbar where you can remove them individually.

 The Sankey diagram is the main visualization on the page.
 Here is how to read it: